DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - If an error is still showing up.
 Please raise an issue in GitHub and we will look into this.

 ## Licence
-https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/blob/master/LICENSE.md
+The Jupyter notebooks available on this GitHub are available under the MIT Open licence. https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/blob/master/LICENSE.md